nuuuwan/lk_parks/README.md

 Plant Identifications are from  [PlantNet](https://plantnet.org), a citizen science project for automatic plant identification through photographs and based on machine learning.

-We only consider results where the models confidence is above 20%.
+We only consider results where the model confidence is ≥ 20%.

 ## The [Plants](https://nuuuwan.github.io/plants) App